 Being open about our tax payments, mineral development contracts, beneficial ownership and our stance on a range of other sustainability issues – like climate change – gives us the opportunity to enter into open, fact-based, conversations with all of our stakeholders, and provides a clear understanding of everyone's roles and responsibilities in a project.

 Listening to a diverse range of views, and engaging in discussion – sometimes on challenging topics – is part of our approach to transparency.
-We are also on the board of the Extractive Industries Transparency Initiative (EITI), which works to improve transparency and accountability in the extractive sector.
+We are a founding member of the Extractive Industry Transparency Initiative (EITI) and have actively supported EITI’s principles and global transparency and accountability standard since 2003.

 Our Transparency Statement